 Image of Anti-Money Laundering Whistleblower Reward Program

-Anti-Money Laundering (AML) Whistleblower Rewards Program
+Anti-Money Laundering (AML) Whistleblower Reward Program

-anti-money laundering whistleblower reward programOn January 1, 2021, Congress enacted the Anti-Money Laundering Act (AMLA), a comprehensive reform of anti-money laundering laws.
-Recognizing the success of whistleblower incentives in combatting fraud against the government, securities fraud, tax fraud, commodities fraud, and other types of fraud, Congress included in the AMLA a provision that incentivizes whistleblowers to report violations of the anti-money laundering laws to the Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN).
+anti-money laundering whistleblower reward programRecognizing the success of whistleblower incentives in combatting fraud against the government, securities fraud, tax fraud, commodities fraud, and other types of fraud, Congress included in the Anti-Money Laundering Act a provision that incentivizes whistleblowers to report money laundering to the Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN).

 Anti-Money Laundering (AML) Whistleblower Attorneys